Plant Families

 Strawberries and… My Fruit Trust Issues

-It’s strawberry season, which in my view officially kicks off the season of fresh fruit–finally!
+It's strawberry season, which in my view officially kicks off the season of fresh fruit--finally!
 I have issues… with fruit.
 Up until now only a select few in my close circle have been aware of my…what should I call it: Fruit phobia?
 Fruit antithesis?
 Fruit nemesis???
-The truth is, I have fruit trust issues.
-Too…
+Ron Swanson trying to eat a banana perfectly

 Ephemeral Spring Treats